E-CAM runs three types of events:

 STATE-OF-THE-ART WORKSHOPS (SAWs)

 These workshops survey new methods and algorithmic developments in simulation and establish the codes and software modules that should be included in the E-CAM repository.
 They establish the current state-of-the-art and highlight the immediate developments required.
-Workshops take place every two years in each of our four scientific areas and are open to academics and industrialists partners.
+Workshops take place every two years in each of our four scientific areas of E-CAM and are open to academics and industrialists partners.

 EXTENDED SOFTWARE DEVELOPMENT WORKSHOPS (ESDWs)